 - Travel and tourism

-Students must earn a minimum of one hundred twenty credits for the Bachelor of Arts degree with a major in humanities.
-Of this total, students must take a minimum of thirty-six credits (approximately twelve courses) according to the specifications below.
+Students must earn a minimum of 120 credits for the Bachelor of Arts degree with a major in humanities.
+Of this total, students must take a minimum of 36 credits (approximately 12 courses) according to the specifications below.
 All courses taken must be humanities related.
 See our General Education program page for the remaining degree requirements.

 Humanities is a liberal arts major with a focus on courses from three humanities departments.
 The Standard track can be customized to meet your interests and personal or career goals.
 You will choose to concentrate in three areas from the list below and have the opportunity to take a variety of courses within those areas of study.